automatedprogrammodification/automatedprogrammodification/README.md

 # Program Transformation Landscapes for Automated Program Modification Using Gin

-This is an artefact to accompany the "Program Transformation Landscapes for Automated Program Modification Using Gin", accepted to the Empirical Software Engineering journal.
+This is an artefact to accompany the "Program Transformation Landscapes for Automated Program Modification Using Gin" paper by Justyna Petke, Bradley Alexander, Earl T. Barr, Alexander E.I.
+Brownlee, Markus Wagner, and David R. White.
+The paper was accepted by the Empirical Software Engineering journal.

 ## Repository Contents